 At the very least, you should make sure you have an additional mid layer in your pack.
 When the sun goes down, temperatures drop considerably and you need to keep your core warm.

 Additionally, building a fire becomes a lot more important and in addition to a fire starter, you really need to bring kindling with you.
 Being able to start a fire and keep it going can be the difference between life and death.

 You Might Need a Bigger Daypack for Hiking in Cold Weather

 One aspect about hiking in cold weather that most folks don’t think about it is having enough room in your daypack to stuff in extra layers.

 To be honest, the daypacks we use for hiking throughout most of the year are too small to cram our shell layers into if we get too warm.
 They also get pretty cramped if we take an extra mid layer.

 I am not saying you have to go out and buy a new pack just for the winter.
-That said, if cold weather hiking is something you plan on doing frequently, you might want to consider something larger for your year-round daypack.
-While both of us really like our current daypacks (an REI Flash 22 for me and an Osprey Daylite Plus), if we were looking to replace them, we might go a bit bigger.
+That said, if cold-weather hiking is something you plan on doing frequently, you might want to consider something larger for your year-round daypack.
+I ended up replacing my REI Flash 22 with the REI Trail 25 for exactly this reason.
+I want to be able to easily stuff my softshell jacket into my daypack.

 Be Prepared for Snow-Covered Trails

 Aside from the obvious issues of hiking through the snow, a covered trail can actually be a serious issue, especially if you are in open country with little in the way of trail markers.